We are now accepting applications for the Spring 2018 semester, which begins January 11, 2018.

 You will need to have your law school transcript authenticated and evaluated by an agency approved by the California Bar.
 Please view the PDF file below for a list of approved agencies and their contact information.
 You must obtain a course-by-course transcript evaluation if you use one of the agencies listed at this link: http://www.calbar.ca.gov/Portals/0/documents/admissions/Education/CredentialEvalServ0217_R.pdf

 You must submit the following five documents in support of your application to Florida Coastal School of Law’s U.S. Law LL.M. program on or before the application deadline:

 - TOEFL or IELTS score (non-native English speakers only – see exceptions below)

 - Evaluation of your official, authenticated law school transcript.
 (Please see the above link to a list of California Bar-approved credential evaluation agencies.)

-Non-native English speakers must obtain a minimum score of 80 on TOEFL or 6.5 on IELTS.
+Unless U.S. citizens, non-native English speakers must obtain a minimum score of 80 on TOEFL or 6.5 on IELTS, earned within the past 2 years.
 You are not required to submit a TOEFL or IELTS score if you are a graduate of (a) a law school located in a country where English is an official language, or (b) an undergraduate or graduate degree program in a country where English is an official language.
-This second exception is granted on a case-by-case basis, and you may be required to conduct a phone or online interview with the LL.M.
-Program Director.
-Also, naturalized U.S. citizens are exempt from the TOEFL/IELTS requirement.
+A waiver may also be granted on a case-by-case basis based upon completing the waiver request and providing supporting documentation.
+Waiver recipients will also be required to complete a video Skype interview with the Associate Dean and the Academic Director-Non J.D.
+Programs.

 If you have any questions or concerns about the application process, please contact: